-Staff are encouraged to challenge attitudes, behaviours and interaction with others.
+Staff are encouraged to challenge attitudes, behaviours, and interaction with others.
 We believe intervention is vital to protect people who are vulnerable.
-Early intervention is vital and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
+Early intervention is vital, and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
 We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practice.
-Staff must report Prevent Referrals by completing a Safeguarding Incident form and reporting to the DSL via the safeguarding@dbc-training.co.uk email or contacting the DSL directly via telephone or email.
+Staff must report Prevent Referrals by completing a Safeguarding Incident form and reporting to the Safeguarding & Prevent Manager, or in their absence, the DSL via the safeguarding@dbc-training.co.uk email or contacting them directly via telephone or email.

-The Senior Management Team (SMT) and the DSL will deal swiftly with any referrals made by staff or with concerns reported by staff or learners.
+The Senior Management Team (SMT) and the Safeguarding & Prevent Manager will deal swiftly with any referrals made by staff or with concerns reported by staff or learners.
 The Managing Director (MD) and DSL will discuss the most appropriate course of action on a case-by-case basis and a referral to external agencies will made based to ensure relevant support is given to the individual.